perryOnCrack/perryoncrack.github.io/apps/rez.md

 [**Latest project update**]({% post_url 2024-03-26-ReZ-Launcher-beta %})

 **If you have any suggestions, you can contact me through my contact infos in the [about](/about) page.**

+### In Beta (1.12-beta1)

+- New Feature:
+    - Classic Z Launcher layout

+- Changes:
+    - Suggestion count dialog now set the value immediately
+    - Prettier animation when pulling up the app list
+    - Other minor UI changes

 ### Planned features